The marine industry despises change but Marine Management Software comes to the rescue.

 Written by Stephen Bullard, PierVantage Director

-A few reasons change is good:
+A few reasons why change in the boat industry is good:

-- Change occurs in everything.
+- Change occurs in every aspect of life

-- Change breaks stagnation.
+- Change breaks stagnation

-- Change brings adventure to life.
+- Change brings adventure to life

-- It takes far more energy and effort to resist change than it does to accept and embrace change.
+- It takes far more energy and effort to resist change than it does to accept and embrace change

 - Change is learning, learning is growing and growing is living!